MuizZatam/FOCUS/README.md

 ### Sprint 1 (Deploying Audio Processing Modules)
 - To deploy an effective speech to text model.
 - To deploy an effective text to speech model.

+> Could use Whisper AI for this along with pyttsx3